knutdrescher/BiofilmQ/docs/usage/workflow.rst

-pre-processing steps including image time series registration, filtering for noise reduction, and colony separation can be performed to improve the segmentation results. d, Biomass must be distinguished from background (segmentation), which can be performed automatically using different thresholding algorithms, or semi-manually, or by importing a segmented binary image from other image analysis tools.
-After the segmentation of the biofilm volume, the biofilm can be dissected into cubes of a user-defined size, or a single-cell segmentation can be imported. **e**, Quantitative characterization of the biofilm is achieved via the parameter calculation for the biofilm as a whole, and for each cube in the biofilm. **f**, Parameter quantifications and biofilm structural analysis can be exported either as spreadsheets, flow-cytometry data format, graphs, or as input data for a 3D rendering software. **g**, The extensive data visualization capabilities that are built into BiofilmQ are described in the section :ref:`data-visualization`.
+pre-processing steps including image time series registration, filtering for noise reduction, and colony separation can be performed to improve the segmentation results. d, Biomass must be distinguished from background (segmentation), which can be performed automatically using different thresholding algorithms, semi-manually, or by importing a segmentation represented by a label image from other image analysis tools.
+After manual or semi-manual segmentation of the biofilm volume, the biofilm can be dissected into cubes of a user-defined size.
+**e**, Quantitative characterization of the biofilm is achieved via the parameter calculation for the biofilm as a whole, and for each cube (or each cell) in the biofilm. **f**, Parameter quantifications and biofilm structural analysis can be exported either as spreadsheets, flow-cytometry data format, graphs, or as input data for a 3D rendering software. **g**, The extensive data visualization capabilities that are built into BiofilmQ are described in the section :ref:`data-visualization`.
 Figure adapted from [`1 <https://doi.org/10.1101/735423>`_] .